prismchen/Jenkins-Diff-Build-Plugins/README.md

 ## 4. Usage

-1. First place the plugin HPI file in the Jenkins plugin folder.
+1. First place the plugin .hpi file in the Jenkins plugin folder.

 2. If you are using Subversion as SCM for project, make sure your Jenkins Subversion plugin version is 2.5.4 or above.